agongee/muse-kv/README.md

 # MUSE
-MUSE: MUltithreading SEcure In-Memory Key-Value Store
+MUSE: MUltithreaded SEcure In-Memory Key-Value Store

 ### What is MUSE?